 The applicant will pay his/her own bank and exchange fees.

 4. Tuition fees coverage

 The tuition fees cover the course or programme that the student has been admitted to and paid for.
-If a programme has elective courses, the tuition fees cover courses up to 30 credits per semester, as well as eventual language courses and the like as follows.
-Students who study for more points shall be considered and charged as freestanding course students for the additional courses.
+If a programme has elective courses, the tuition fees cover courses up to 30 credits per semester, as well as possible language courses and the like as follows below.
+A student who is admitted to elective courses at another university within the framework of the programme must pay tuition fees for elective courses directly to the university concerned.
+In connection with the last partial payment, the University's tuition fee is reduced corresponding to the number of higher education credits according to elective courses in the programme syllabus.
+Students who study more credits shall be admitted to and charged, as freestanding course students, for the additional courses.

-Fee-paying students are also subject to the same services, rights and obligations as non-fee-paying students, such as access to Student Support, Housing Coordinator, Student Union, etc.
+Fee-paying students are also subject to the same services, rights and obligations as fee-exempt students, such as access to Student Support, Housing Coordinator, Student Union, etc.

 Course literature and other course material, as well as accommodation and living expenses are paid by the student.